backk-node/backk-cli/README.md

 ## Preparation
 Before creating a new Backk microservice project with `backk-cli`, prepare to answer the following questions:

 * Which database do you want to use?
+(If you want to use distributed transactions, you have to select a database even if you don't need it otherwise)
   * MySQL or MariaDB or compatible
   * PostgreSQL or compatible
   * MongoDB